(Note: There are two separate processes.)

 When an accident occurs, the affected elevator must be removed from service immediately.
 Contact the county at 855-511-2847, TTY 711 and fill out the Notification of Elevator Accident form to report the time, date and description of accident; address and elevator number and contact information.
 A county inspection will be performed at which time the affected equipment can go back into service if no violations are found.

 Vertical transportation, not only vertical but also horizontal, is a means of travel, transporting people and or freight in and outside of buildings.
 There are approximately 7,000 vertical transportation equipment in Fairfax County.
 This equipment refers to elevators, lifts, escalators, dumbwaiters, hoists, and moving walks.

-Valid contractor's license with an EEC and other appropriate designations from the Virginia Department of Professional and Occupational Regulation needed for all scopes of work.
-Construction plans meeting or including the following:
+A valid Virginia State Contractor's License with an EEC or other appropriate designations from the Virginia Department of Professional and Occupational Regulation is needed for all scopes of work.

-Electrical wiring diagrams not needed for review but does need to be at the jobsite for inspections.
+Electrical wiring diagrams not needed for review shall be at the jobsite for inspections.

-All above required for hoists, in additional a sealed letter from the building design professional is required.
-Hoists are permitted for a duration of 30 days.
+All the above are required for construction personnel hoists; in addition, a signed/sealed letter from the building design professional is required.
+Hoists are permitted for a duration of 90 days.

 STEP 2) Check status online while plans are under review.